 The final chapter introduces you to the Sass ecosystem, its main toolkits, libraries and frameworks such as Bourbon, Susy, Accoutrement, SassDoc, Sass-Guidelines, Modular Scale, SCSS-lint and many many more.

-- Link resource type
+- Link post type

-- Link resource type
+- Link post type

 I’m excited to release Jump Start Sass, a book I co-authored with Kitty Giraudel.
 Digital copies are available from SitePoint, with print editions sold by O’Reilly.
 Here’s an excerpt from Chapter 11, Sass Architecture.